vectordotdev/vector/website/README.md

 ### Cargo data

-Some pages in the Vector documentation relies on dependency information such as version numbers found in the [`../Cargo.lock`](../Cargo.lock) file.
+Some pages in the Vector documentation rely on dependency information such as version numbers found in the [`../Cargo.lock`](../Cargo.lock) file.
 Whenever you build the Vector site, the `../Cargo.lock` file is copied into `data/cargo-lock.toml` so it can be used in conjunction with Hugo's templating system to build HTML.

 ### Structured data